TheJumpCloud/support/zero-touch/prestage_user_enrollment/README.md

 - Decryption User

-The UID of the decryption user account will be used to populate the "ENCRYPTED_KEY=''" variable in [Step 4](#Step-4---Populating-the-Bootstrap-template-script-variables).
+The UID of the decryption user account will be used to populate the 'ENCRYPTED_KEY=""' variable in [Step 4](#Step-4---Populating-the-Bootstrap-template-script-variables).
 Create a JumpCloud account and set a secure password for this account.

 Under this users "User Security Settings and Permissions" check the box for "Enable as Admin/Sudo on all system associations" and "Enforce UID/GID consistency for all systems" and enter in a numerical "Unix UID" and "Unix GID" value over 7 characters.

-Take note of the value populated for the "Unix UID" as this will be used in [Step 4](#Step-4---Populating-the-Bootstrap-template-script-variables) to create the "ENCRYPTED_KEY=''" variable.
+Take note of the value populated for the "Unix UID" as this will be used in [Step 4](#Step-4---Populating-the-Bootstrap-template-script-variables) to create the 'ENCRYPTED_KEY=""' variable.

 Example: